dib-lab/2022-paper-branchwater-software/manuscript.md

 March 2022, with the majority annotated human-associated microbiomes (Table @tbl:sra-types).
-The size of all sketches together is 7.5 TB, containing approximately 375 billion hashes per k-mer size, representing 375 trillion k-mers from ZZZ PB of original files.
+The size of all sketches together is 7.5 TB, containing approximately 375 billion hashes per k-mer size, representing 375 trillion k-mers <!-- from ZZZ PB of original files CTB -->.
 The average sketch file size is 9.7 MB, and the median is 570kb.
 The largest 10,000 data sets comprise 30% of the total sketch sizes.